No Churn Matcha Ice Cream

 Today is St. Patrick’s day, and you KNOW I have to pay homage to one of my favorite ingredients of all time on this day – matcha!
 I discovered matcha a few years ago, and I think it was love at first sight.
 I love how you can have it straight up as a cup of a tea and how you can add it to desserts.
 It has been a bit of an obsession of mine to turn every dessert into a matcha dessert.
 I’ve made matcha tiramisu, matcha brownies (a fan favorite!), and matcha cookies.
 A few years ago I made a matcha ice cream as one of the very first matcha recipes on this blog, so I thought I would come back today to offer an easier way to make that same ice cream.
 This no churn matcha ice cream is so easy to make with only 5 ingredients!

-- Matcha powder – Matcha powder provides the green color and matcha flavor to the ice cream.
-I use Aiya culinary grade matcha powder for all my matcha desserts.
+Matcha powder provides the green color and matcha flavor to the ice cream.
+I use Aiya culinary grade matcha powder for all my matcha desserts because it produces the best color and flavor.

 Tips on how to make the best no churn matcha ice cream